topij/vipunen-market-analysis/docs/EXCEL_EXPORT.md

 ## Standard Excel Worksheets

-The standard Excel export, generated using the results from `MarketAnalyzer.analyze()`, includes the following worksheets:
+The standard Excel export, generated using the results from `MarketAnalyzer.analyze()` (see [Market Analysis Features](MARKET_ANALYSIS.md) for details on filtering), includes the following worksheets:

 | Worksheet Name             | Content                                                                                                   | Filtering Applied (based on `analyze()` logic) |
 | :------------------------- | :-------------------------------------------------------------------------------------------------------- | :--------------------------------------------- |